 How to calculate total lead time demand

-Your lead time is the amount of days it takes for you to receive a certain product from the time you initially placed the order.
+Your lead time is the number of days it takes for you to receive a certain product from the time you initially placed the order.
 To calculate lead time demand, you simply need to multiply it by the average daily sales of that particular unit:

 Total lead time demand = lead time in days x average daily sales